alphagov/gsp/adr/ADR011-build-artifacts.md

 * [OCI]
 * [ACI]

-The OCI image format is [based off the Docker v2][oci-standard] image format.
+The OCI image format is [based on the Docker v2][oci-standard] image format.

 The Kubernetes project appears to [prefer Docker/OCI][k8s-preferance] images over ACI.